This post may contain affiliate links. Please see my disclosure policy for details.

 There are carts on the Sapsan which stroll up and down the train serving all sorts of refreshments for you to indulge in.

-Cold drinks, coffees, tea and snacks can be purchased.
+Cold drinks, coffees, tea, and snacks can be purchased.
 But if you fancy hot food or just want to stretch your legs, you can walk to the Bar which is located in the middle of the train.

-They serve hot food including pancakes, fish, suspicious looking meat and other meals.
+They serve hot food including pancakes, fish, suspicious-looking meat, and other meals.

 They also serve alcohol which is limited to wine and beer – no vodka, which I thought strange and even scandalous!

-They do take cash and card and you can choose to take it back to your seat or sit in the bar area.
+They do take cash and card and you can choose to take them back to your seat or sit in the bar area.
 Make sure you have good sea legs as it’s rather shaky.